-Planings will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
+Wastes are anticipated to be planings from the carriageway surface course, which will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
 The Contractor is responsible for the disposal of road planings, and this will be registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.

-A Site Waste Management Plan (SWMP) is not required for either scheme.
+A Site Waste Management Plan (SWMP) is not required for this scheme.

-Investigations undertaken on the A82 confirmed coal tar absence within the scheme extent.
+Investigations undertaken on the A87 confirmed coal tar absence within the scheme extent.